deathshotop2005/My-projects/Airfoil Optimization/README.md

-# Honeywell AeroForge: Airfoil Optimization and Analysis
+# AeroForge: Airfoil Optimization and Analysis

 This repository contains tools and scripts for the automated screening, machine learning-driven surrogate modeling, and active learning-based optimization of airfoils, utilizing XFOIL for aerodynamic evaluations.
 This project was developed as part of the RVCE AeroForge Design-A-Thon.